 Frequently Asked Questions

-Governor Youngkin will consider restoration of rights for any individuals that have finished any term of incarceration as a result of a felony conviction.
+The Governor will consider restoration of rights for any individuals that have finished any term of incarceration as a result of a felony conviction.

 The Restoration of Rights office will prepare a personalized restoration order for each individual who has his/her rights restored.
 A copy of the order will be available on the online portal and will also be mailed to the individual if there is a current mailing address on file.

-The review process usually takes 1-3 months after an individual has contacted the office requesting restoration of rights.
-Click here to contact the office and request your rights be restored.
+The review process usually takes 3 months after an individual has submitted a request for their restoration of rights.
+Click here to request your rights be restored.

 Individuals can check their status on the Secretary of Commonwealth's website.

 Your rights can be restored by the Governor of Virginia.
-Click here to contact our office to have your rights restored.
+Click here to request your rights be restored.

 The Governor does not have the authority to restore firearms rights.
 Contact your local circuit court for information about restoration of firearms rights.